-The total 12-month active mailable universe for the segment of marketers that sell merchandise including floor covering, window treatments, lighting and outdoor decor was 5.4 million.
+The total 12-month active mailable universe for the segment, which sells merchandise including floor covering, window treatments, lighting and outdoor decor, was 5.4 million.
 That’s a drop of 445,000 names from the first quarter of 2009.

 Why a 7.6% drop in active names?
 One reason is a decline of 12-month buyers from the Gardeners’ Choice list, a result of the recession, according to ParadyszMatera.
-Then there’s the demise of Smith & Hawken, which shut down in July, and meant the catalog/retailer’s 140,000 names were eliminated.
+Then there’s the demise of Smith & Hawken, which shut down in July 2009 — meaning that the catalog/retailer’s 140,000 names were eliminated.

 Based on lists that were active in the past year, the average house file size grew 4.9% between the first quarters of 2009 and 2010.
 Just 29% of the gardening catalog files saw some sort of growth, while 37% saw a decline.
 Nearly a quarter of the house files — 24% — saw a decline of 15% or more.